adoumasseo/THE-MAZE/README.md

 The Maze is a 3D Maze game that uses ray casting to render a 2D map into a 3D navigable world!
 Here is the context: <br>
 Every time you launch the program you land in one of the 10 random maps available.
-You have a compass, a drawing of the map and the time that passes.
-Your goal is to find the exit drawn in green on the map and in the 3D rendering as quickly as possible.
+You have a compass, a 2D drawing of the map and the time that passes.
+Your goal is to find the exit drawn in green on the 2D map and in the 3D rendering world as quickly as possible.
 Eventually I would like there to be a timer and when you reach the time limit without finding the exit you lose the game.
 Basically it's a kind of escape game without the textures.

 <br>
 <br>